Paris Fashion Week: How to watch the virtual shows

 While the novel coronavirus was the talk of the town in Paris during the womenswear shows this time last year, nobody could have predicted that it would continue to define fashion's seasonal calendar twelve months later.

-Paris Fashion Week opens today with a schedule of mostly digital videos and livestreams in lieu of people-packed runway shows.
+But Paris Fashion Week's eight day schedule, which opened on Monday, consists of mostly digital videos and livestreams in lieu of people-packed runway shows.
 It is the new normal for a world that has been turned on its head.

 From manufacturing supply chains to sales, all aspects of the fashion industry's modus operandi has been challenged due to health and safety concerns and travel restrictions.